Doubling property for biLipschitz homogeneous geodesic surfaces: Consequences of the doubling property

-On the other hand, one can cover the $\eps$-neighborhood of $\sigma$ with $\dfrac{{\rm length}(\sigma)}{2\eps} $ balls of radius $2\eps$.
-Thus, if $\alpha$ is any number smaller than the Hausdorff dimension, using Corollary \ref{growthofballs} and the Poincar\'e inequality, we get
+Let us now see how the Poincar\'e inequality estimates the previous limit.
+Cover the $\eps$-neighborhood of $\sigma$ with $\dfrac{{\rm length}(\sigma)}{\eps} $ balls of radius $2\eps$.
+Thus, if $\alpha$ is any number smaller than the Hausdorff dimension, using Corollary \ref{growthofballs}, we get